 AutoDesk Certification Objectives

-- Create and edit surfaces
+- Create and modify feature lines

 PROFILES AND PROFILE VIEWS

 - Design a profile

 - Create a profile view